post featured image

 4. Hinge until you feel a stretch in the back of your legs (hamstring muscles).

-5. Then drive through your heels to stand up, pulling the band up to create tension.
+5. Then drive through your heels to stand up, pulling the band to create tension.
 Return to the starting position.

-8. Banded Kickbacks (Glute Kickbacks or Donkey Kicks)
+Banded Kickbacks (Glute Kickbacks or Donkey Kicks)

-Target: All three gluteal muscles — the gluteus maximus, medius, and minimus, as well as the hamstrings, spine and back (entire posterior chain or backside of body).
+Targets: All three gluteal muscles — the gluteus maximus, medius, and minimus, as well as the hamstrings, spine and back (entire posterior chain or backside of body).

 2. Sit back into a narrow squat, lowering your hips parallel to knees.